-Neoprene features matrix honeycomb air chambers
+Neoprene matrix honeycomb air chambers

 NeilPryde Sailing has used feedback from top level watersport and sailing performers to develop its current range of products.

 Fabrics, construction and design have been incorporated to provide the best possible combination of warmth, mobility and protection, explained Irene Duncan, NeilPryde Sailing product range manager.

 “As a brand with such a rich pedigree of neoprene production we are continually looking at the latest trends and customer requirements,” she said.

 The latest dinghy sailing boots, the Elite Race Lite and the Elite Lace Hike use the latest neoprene and have a more contoured fit than their predecessors.